teorth/equational_theories/CONTRIBUTING.md

 ### 6. Review Process

-- After finishing the task and ensuring your PR is ready for review, comment the single word `awaiting-review` on the PR.
+- After finishing the task and ensuring your PR is ready for review, comment `awaiting-review` on the PR.
 This will add the `awaiting-review` label to your PR and move the task from `In Progress` to the `PRs in Review` column of the dashboard.
 - The project maintainers will review the PR.
 They may request changes, approve the PR, or provide feedback.

 ### 7. Task Completion